Identity (2003 film): Development

+Casting

 Actor John Cusack was pursued for the lead because Mangold and producer Cathy Konrad both felt he was perfect for the role.
 As Mangold said in another interview, “When you think of movies like The Grifters, you don't feel like it's such a stretch.
 I'd met John a few times and there's this great 'Everyman' sense to him.
 And while there's this great warmth to him, especially as he's grown older, there's also a simplicity, a gravity to him.
 There's something very solid about John."

 Upon being offered the role and sent the script, Cusack stated "I started reading and I thought 'alright well, we'll see how this thing goes', then on page 30 I thought I had it pegged and I didn't.
 And then on page 50 I thought I had figured it out, but I didn't … and then I kept going this way, and then by the end of it I really hadn't seen any of those things coming.
 So I thought 'man, that's pretty seamless' because you know I should have figured this out."
 During an appearance on CBS's The Early Show, Cusack summarized his thoughts by saying "It was one of the most clever scripts I've read in a long time."

+Mangold offered the role of serial killer Malcolm Rivers to Pruitt Taylor Vince, who had played the lead in Mangold's feature film debut, Heavy (1995); Vince accepted the role.
+Clea DuVall, who was cast as Ginny, had also previously worked with Mangold, portraying a psychiatric patient in his 1999 film Girl, Interrupted.

+Filming

-90 percent of the film was shot on Stage 27 at Sony Pictures Studios in Culver City.
-Stage 27 is the same sound stage that once housed the Emerald City during production of The Wizard of Oz.
+The majority of the film was shot on Stage 27 at Sony Pictures Studios in Culver City, California, with Mangold estimating that "95% of the film" was shot on constructed sets.
 Mangold used production designer Mark Friedberg to transform the sound stage into a complex set with endless rain, featuring a motel with a swimming pool, 14 rooms, and surrounding desert.
-Filming also took place on location at the Four Aces Movie Ranch in Palmdale, which features the motel from which Stage 27 was modeled, Los Angeles City Hall in Los Angeles, and other exterior locations in Palmdale and Lancaster, California.
+Filming also took place on location at the Four Aces Movie Ranch in Palmdale, which features the motel from which Stage 27 was modeled, Los Angeles City Hall in Los Angeles, and other exterior locations in Palmdale and Lancaster.

+Music

 Angelo Badalamenti was originally signed to score the film, but his music was replaced with a new score by Alan Silvestri.

+Release

+Identity opened on April 25, 2003, in the United States and Canada in 2,733 theaters.

+Home media

+Sony Pictures Home Entertainment released Identity on VHS and as a special edition DVD on September 2, 2003, featuring a theatrical and extended cut of the film.
+Sony released a Blu-ray edition on April 3, 2007.

+Arrow Video released a special edition 4K UHD Blu-ray in the United States and Canada on August 25, 2026.